wilomaku/CC_QC_CNN/README.md

 ## Instructions to use this repository:

 Please pay attention to these instructions and follow carefully.
 Before proceeding, you must guarantee that your system is as similar as possible to the environment, used libraries and dependencies described before.
-If this is not possible, you can choose to use Docker (instructions below).

 1. Move to your directory: cd <your_dir>
 2. Clone the repository: git clone https://github.com/wilomaku/CC_QC_CNN.git